RakaRizkya/Dicoding_Basic-Machine-Learning/README.md

 # Dicoding - Machine Learning Basic
 An online course by [Dicoding Indonesia](https://www.dicoding.com).
-This course was fasilitated by [IDCamp Indosat Ooredoo 2020](https://idcamp.indosatooredoo.com)
+This course was facilitated by [IDCamp Indosat Ooredoo 2020](https://idcamp.indosatooredoo.com)

 Some of the lesson within this course were :
 1. Data Preprocessing with Pandas